Tesla will recall more than 50,000 vehicles over software’s 'rolling stop’ feature

 Tesla did not immediately respond to requests for comment Tuesday morning.

+Tesla test drivers believe they’re on a mission to make driving safer for everyone.
+Skeptics say they’re a safety hazard.

-The company is not aware of any crashes related to the product recall, according to a NHTSA document issued Thursday.
+The company is not aware of any crashes related to the latest product recall, according to a NHTSA document issued Thursday.

 The “rolling stop” function can cause the car to roll into an intersection marked by stop signs before coming to a complete stop.
 It only applies when the vehicle is traveling less than 5.6 miles per hour as it approaches the intersection and no cars are detected nearby, among other conditions.

+“I’m not aware of any state where that’s permitted,” says Russ Martin, senior director of policy and government relations at the governors highway safety administration.

+Attorneys have interpreted California Vehicle Code as explicitly prohibiting rolling stops.
+Drivers approaching a stop sign, the state vehicle code says, must “stop at a limit line,” before entering a crosswalk, or otherwise before entering the intersecting road.

-The rolling stop function was introduced through a software update in October 2020.
+The rolling stop function was introduced through a software update in October 2020, according to NHTSA, when Tesla enabled its Full Self-Driving beta for a limited set of users.
 Tesla met with NHTSA officials on Jan.
-10 to discuss the feature’s operating parameters, and a voluntary recall was issued on Jan.
+10 and Jan.
+19 to discuss the feature’s operating parameters, and a voluntary recall was issued on Jan.
 20.

 “Following discussions with NHTSA about our concerns, Tesla has informed the agency that it will conduct a recall of the ‘Rolling Stop’ feature as one of the functionalities of the Driving Profile in its Full Self Driving software.
 In a new software update, a ‘Rolling Stop’ will no longer be possible,” a NHTSA spokesperson said in an email.

+Tesla’s recent Full Self-Driving update made cars go haywire.
+It may be the excuse regulators needed.

 The recall is the latest bump in Tesla’s self-driving car initiative.
-The company has been testing a self-driving car software called “Self Driving (Beta),” although the company and regulators have both emphasized that the cars are not autonomous.
+The company has been testing the driver-assistance software called “Full Self-Driving” beta, although the company and regulators have both emphasized that the cars are not autonomous.
+Full Self-Driving brings certain auto-steering and lane keeping functions to city and residential streets, allowing vehicles to attempt certain every day driving maneuvers albeit with an attentive driver behind the wheel.

-There is a separate Tesla software setting called Autopilot which, despite its name, is also not fully autonomous and requires a driver to be alert behind the wheel.
-In August, NHTSA opened a formal safety probe into the Autopilot system after about a dozen crashes involving Tesla models and emergency vehicles.
+There is another Tesla software suite called Autopilot which, despite its name, is also not fully autonomous and also requires a driver to be alert behind the wheel.
+In August, NHTSA opened a formal safety probe into the Autopilot system after about a dozen crashes involving Tesla models and emergency vehicles while the system was activated.